asynkron/Akka.OpenTelemetry/README.md

 # Akka.OpenTelemetry

 This is a library that provides OpenTelemetry instrumentation for Akka.NET.
-Status is very much work in progress.
+Status is work in progress.

 Tracing currently works for: